📚

 • Mesosphere

-• Troposphere (greenhouse gases are here)
+• Troposphere

-• Humans have impacted these two closest layers the most drastically.
-In the stratosphere, the release of chlorofluorocarbons (CFC’s) caused the unintentional depletion of the natural ozone layer.
-These chemicals directly cause holes in the ozone which is, as a result, unable to filter out harmful solar rays.
-Increased UVA and UVB rays reach Earth's surface and cause damage to organisms in the form of sunburns and cataracts.
-This also increases risks of skin cancer.
+Humans have impacted these two layers the most drastically.
+In the stratosphere, the release of Chlorofluorocarbons (CFC’s) caused the unintentional depletion of the natural Ozone layer.
+As a result, increased UVA and UVB rays reach Earth's surface and cause damage to organisms in the form of sunburns and cataracts.
+In the troposphere, where all living organisms are, humans have offset the natural composition of greenhouse gasses.
+By burning fossil fuels like coal, oil, and gas, humans have caused a dramatic increase in global average temperatures.

 Solar Radiation and Earth’s Seasons